 In 1965, he moved to Cleveland with his family in search of artistic opportunities.
 There he accepted a teaching assignment at Gilmour Academy.
 At the time the high school had no art department and Joseph Turkaly laid the foundation of a new curricular option.
 The department steadily grew under his guidance and received many accolades from state accreditation committees.

 Throughout Joseph's career as a teacher, he continued to be a prolific sculptor, commissioned to create many public and private works.
-Among them are; Moses, an eighteen foot bronze on the campus of Notre Dame, George Washington, a nine foot bronze outside the County Courthouse in Buffalo, New York, Our Lady of Peace, and Our Lady of Bistrica, two seven foot marble pieces at the National Shrine of the Immaculate Conception in Washington, D.C.
+Among them are Moses, an eighteen-foot bronze on the campus of Notre Dame, George Washington, a nine-foot bronze outside the County Courthouse in Buffalo, New York, Our Lady of Peace, and Our Lady of Bistrica, two seven-foot marble pieces at the National Shrine of the Immaculate Conception in Washington, D.C.
 He has works in public and private collections throughout the United States, Canada, Italy, Croatia, and Argentina.
-His recent work, The Immigrant Mother, has been commissioned in limestone in Toronto, Canada, and bronze pieces have been installed in Buenos Aires, Argentina and Zagreb, Croatia, as well a one in front of Joseph's home in Cleveland Heights.
+His recent work, Immigrant Mother, has been commissioned in limestone in Toronto, Canada, and bronze pieces have been installed in Buenos Aires, Argentina, Pittsburgh, PA, Cleveland, OH, Zagreb, Croatia, as well a one in front of Joseph's home in Cleveland Heights.